 “I’d like to order the same as I did last time, please,” the buyer exclaims.

 “Certainly,” replies the rep, fishing out a faded order form, subject to 6 weeks travel in the back of his car.
 How professional.

 The reps starts a new order and begins to copy over the items to the form.
 The customer looks bored, the rep senses this and agrees to write it out later today after this call, in a bid to not irritate the buyer.
 He draws out a few samples from a new collection and begins his spiel.
-The pages for this collection in the catalogue have been printed off more recently than this season’s catalogue and slotted in and the marketing department used different paper this time but the rep hopes the buyer won’t notice this.
+The pages for this new collection in the catalogue have been printed just this week and slotted into the catalogue.
+Oh, and the marketing department used different paper this time but the rep hopes the buyer won’t notice this.

 “I’ve actually run out of the printed PDFs head office gave me, it’s been such a popular concept.
 I can arrange to have one posted to you from head office,” he says scrawling a reminder on the back of his hand – very slick.

 Meanwhile, your rep starts to paw over copies of previous orders to try and identify any items that the customer has stopped ordering to try and kick start some re-stocking of certain items.
 It’s difficult to concentrate as the buyer is rapping his knuckles on the table and obviously pushing to end the call.
 Your rep loses his nerve and asks if there is anything else he can help the customer with today.

 “That’s all thanks,” he smiles, somewhat pleased he can get back to his untidy stock room.

 “I’ll pop a copy of this order in with the new collection PDF that we post you.
 See you in about 5 weeks.”

 Still with me?
 Is this your sales rep?